akshaygogate1995/ArgoCD/README.md

 7. Disaster recovery is easy with ArgoCD.
 8. **SYNC** is the process of making desired state = actual state
 9. **Refresh(Compare)** is to compare the latest code in Git with Live state.

+# ArgoCD Arhitecture
+1. ArgoCD consist of 3 main components - **ArgoCD server (API + Web Server), ArgoCD Repo Server, ArgoCD Application Controller**.
+2. We need to interact only with ArgoCD server.
+ArgoCD web server is a **gRPC/REST** server which exposes the API consumed by the Web UI, CLI.
+3. **Repo server** is an internal service that is reponsible for cloning remote git repos and generate the needed k8s manifests.
+4. **Application controller** is kubernetes controller which continously monitors running applications and compares the current, live state against the desired target state.
+It communicates with Repo Server to get the generated manifests.
+It also communicates with k8s API to get actual cluster state.
+5. Additional components used are **Redis** which is for caching.
+6. **Dex** as identity service to integrate with external identity providers.
+7. **ApplicationSet Controller** which automates the generation of ArgoCD Applications.